KevTheDev-CAN/Wordpress-Baseline/README.md

 ### Updating your database

+Default wordpress Admin credentials are ``admin/admin``

+Default database will be imported on first time provisioning, to replace the database:

 - Run `vagrant ssh` (this will log you into the virtual box machine)
 - Run `cd /vagrant/ && zcat db.sql.gz | mysql -uroot -proot wordpress`